dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 ## setZoom

-Sets the zoom level of the video.
+Sets the focus mode and focus distance of the camera.

 > Right now, this method only works in Chrome or other Chromium-based browsers and should be called when a camera is open.